Noodle-ai/mlflow_part1_condaEnv/README.rst

 Examples
 --------
-Open experiment.ipynb in the conda_env folder and follow along.
+Open experiment.ipynb and follow along.
 The notebook contains examples demonstrating how to use MLflow Tracking and MLflow Models.
 It also contains descriptions of how to use MLflow Projects.

 |